phastmike/gdx/README.md

 # gdx

 A DX Cluster client for Radio amateurs.
 It allows hamradio operators to connect to the Packet Radio DX Clusters network via telnet.
-Connection via the packet radio network not available at the moment but could be implemented.
+Connection via radio frequency modem, or TNC, not available at the moment.

 ## What is the a DX Cluster network